-A limited partnership is an organization in which some, but not all of the partners enjoy limited liability.
-Unlike the identity of participants in a joint venture,44 the existence of limited partners is normally made known to third parties
+A limited partnership is an organization in which some, but not all of the partners enjoy limited liability.43 Unlike the identity of participants in a joint venture,44 the existence of limited partners is normally made known to third parties

-39. Comm.
+^{39.} Comm.
 C., Art.
 289(1) (refer to French text).

-41. Civ.
+^{41.} Civ.
 C., Art.
 2181(1).

-Comm.
+^{42.} Comm.
 C., Art.
 289(2).

-Comm.
+43. Comm.
 C., Art.
-296.
+296. 44.
 Comm.
 C., Art.
-272(1),
+272(1).

-and they are listed in the registered memorandum as $\operatorname{such}^{45}$ The law allows limited partners to limit their liability for the firm's undertakings only so long as they do not act in a manner that might mislead third parties into considering them to be general partners with unlimited liability.
-Where a limited partner involves himself in the management of the partnership, he becomes "fully jointly and severally liable for any liabilities arising out of his activities."
+and they are listed in the registered memorandum as such.45 The law allows limited partners to limit their liability for the firm's undertakings only so long as they do not act in a manner that might mislead third parties into considering them to be general partners with unlimited liability.
+Where a limited partner involves himself in the management of the partnership, he becomes "fully jointly and severally liable for any liabilities arising out of his activities."46

 Here we are dealing with a clear policy in favor of the protection of third parties who deal with a partnership.
 On the other hand, there seems to be no connection between limited liability and legal personality.
-In spite of the fact that a joint venture never enjoys legal personality and is not registered, some of its members may enjoy limited liability so long as third parties are not misled as to their status.
+In spite of the fact that a joint venture never enjoys legal personality.
+In spite of the fact that a joint venture never enjoys legal personality.
+In spite of the fact that a joint venture never enjoys legal personality.
+In spite of the fact that a joint venture never enjoys legal personality.
+In spite of the fact that a joint venture never enjoys legal personality.
+In spite of the fact that a joint registered, 48 some of its members may enjoy limited liability 49 so long as third parties are not misled as to their status.
 There is no reason to deny limited liability to partners in an unregistered partnership so long as the policy of protecting third parties is safeguarded.
 Whether third parties might have been misled in a given case will depend on the factors of that case.
 It must be admitted, however, that where the partnership is not registered, it will in fact be more likely that third parties will be misled.
 Almost any dealings with third parties will probably make a limited partner fully liable.